Sioux Center, Iowa: Attractions and events

 In 2012, Sioux Center was the first stop of RAGBRAI XL (Register's Annual Great Bicycle Ride Across Iowa).
 Sioux Center has hosted RAGBRAI on 3 other occasions: 1990, 1996, and 2002.

 The Sioux County Youth Fair is held every year for about one week in the middle of July.
 The fair is mainly focused on agriculture, but there are also live events like musical performances and various activities for kids.

-Early in June the city hosts "Summer Celebration" which features a car show and cruise night as well as other miscellaneous events.
+Early in June the city hosts "Summer Celebration" which features a town theater production, car show, and cruise night as well as other miscellaneous events.
 The "pork feeders" host an annual picnic in the central park.
 The "Siouxperman Triathlon," inaugurated in 2007, is held annually in early May and the "Harvest Half Marathon & 10K" is held annually in early October.

 Sioux Center has several entertainment options.
 The All Seasons Center, which includes the Siouxnami Waterpark and indoor aquatic center, an ice skating arena, and spaces available for rent, is a mixed-use facility open to local residents and students of Dordt University.
 The university's Campus Center has a bowling alley and recreation center.